Free Online Subscription and Access to Colorectal Disease to Ordinary Surgical Members, Associate, Overseas and Staff

 - Strong national and international links with other societies for collaborative projects on diseases of the colon and rectum

-- Eligibility for research funding from the Bowel Disease Research Foundation (BDRF), the charitable funding arm of the ACPGBI, requires the applicant to be a member of the ACPGBI.
+- Eligibility for research funding from the Bowel Research UK (BRUK), the charitable funding arm of the ACPGBI, requires the applicant to be a member of the ACPGBI.
 Numerous individual grants of £10-50K are awarded each year

 - Reduced registration rates at Annual Meeting.